kkozee/react-stopwatch/README.md

-# react-stopwatch
+# React Stopwatch
-An iOS stopwatch clone made with React
+An iOS stopwatch clone made with React.
+Adapted from [this JSFiddle](https://jsfiddle.net/vakhtang/j276r2zh/) for learning purposes.